 Keep Your Virginia Vehicle Safe.
-Not only does a safer vehicle cost less to insure, but it’s just makes sense to take some extra time that ultimately could you save you money on your Virginia car insurance, and perhaps save lives as well.
+Not only does a safer car cost less to insure, but it’s just makes sense to take some extra time that ultimately could you save you money on your car insurance, and perhaps save lives as well.
+After consulting with industry experts, we discuss some of the best available ideas that will protect you and any passengers you drive.
+Not losing your keys and not leaving your vehicle running are obvious choices.
+Many more helpful ideas are discussed below.

 If You Have An Auto Alarm System…Use It!

-But most importantly, your vehicle is certainly much safer by installing these types of devices as they have proven to be a big deterrent of theft.
+But most importantly, your vehicle is certainly much safer by installing these types of devices since they have proven to be a big deterrent of theft.
 And since the average theft claim is thousands of dollars in some areas, you’ll put extra money in your pocket as well.
 You may also want to consider engraving your VIN number in the windshield.
-It will help reduce the risk of theft.
+It will help reduce the risk of a break-in and perhaps help identify the criminal.

 Park Your Car In An Enclosed Garage (If Possible)

 You’ll also notice that over time, your vehicle’s appearance will not look as “weathered” as many other vehicles.
-Your resale value will be higher if you choose to sell the vehicle and the trade-in value will definitely be higher if you trade for a newer car.
+The resale value will be higher if you choose to sell the vehicle, and the trade-in value will definitely be higher if you trade for a newer car.
+It would not be unusual to add $500 to the market value of your car or truck (after about five years) by simply keeping it covered when not in use.
+The risk of damage from weather claims would reduce, and the chance of fire and theft claims would also diminish.

 Don’t Forget About What’s Inside The Car

-Sometimes we’re so concerned with the safety of the outside of the car, we forget about what’s inside the car.
+Sometimes we’re so concerned with the safety of the outside of the car, we forget about what’s inside.
 Typically, contents are covered by your homeowner’s insurance, although there may be deductibles and special limits that apply.
-Items such as luggage, clothes, CDs, books etc… are generally covered items and may not be subject to depreciation.
+Items such as luggage, clothes, CDs, and books are generally covered items and may not be subject to depreciation.
+But valuables may not be covered and expensive electronic equipment, unless scheduled, may not be properly replaced.

 Check The Weather

-Although snow and rain are unlikely to damage your car or truck, Virginia does have its fair share of hail storms.
-And the resulting damage can be thousands of dollars in dents too numerous to count.
-And there’s nothing worse than inspecting your brand new car or truck after a hail storm.
-So take the time to bring your vehicle indoors if there is any threat of hail.
+Although snow and rain are unlikely to damage your car or truck, Virginia does have hail storms.
+The resulting damage can be thousands of dollars in dents too numerous to count.
+And there’s nothing worse than inspecting your new car or truck after a hail storm.
+Thus, take the time to bring your vehicle indoors if there is any threat of hail.
+Also, if you reside in a flood zone, moving your vehicle before heavy rains arrive should be considered.
+Tornado warnings should be taken seriously, along with any other weather alert.

 Consider The Vehicle You Are Buying

-According to a recent report from the NCIB (National Insurance Crime Bureau), the five most stolen vehicles in Virginia are the 1996 Honda Accord, 2000 Honda Civic, 2010 Toyota Camry, 2000 Dodge Caravan, and 2003 Ford Explorer.
+According to a recent report from the NICB (National Insurance Crime Bureau), the five most stolen vehicles in Virginia are the 1996 Honda Accord, 2000 Honda Civic, 2010 Toyota Camry, 2000 Dodge Caravan, and 2003 Ford Explorer.
 Evidently, replacement parts in these five vehicles may be worth more than the vehicle itself!
+Other years of these makes and models also rank high on the list.
+Many pickup trucks are also frequently stolen.

 Edward Harris is the owner and founder of this website.
 Since 1980, he has been helping individuals and families with their car insurance needs.
 During that time, he has handled more than 10,000 applications and continues to provide service for thousands of clients.